 If you’re an influencer or content creator who posts partnered ads on Instagram, you may start seeing ‘partnership issues’ pop up as you try to post.
-At least that happened to me for 3 separate issues on Friday, November 1, 2024.
+At least that happened to me for three separate issues on Friday, November 1, 2024.

 Request Approval to Add Brand Partner?